TomBoehm/ProfileManagerList/README.md

 Put index.html somewhere in your web directory and make shure devices.json is in that same folder.

 ![Alt text](/../master/img/Screenshot.jpg?raw=true "List View")

+Modify index.html for your column tiles an language needs.